Sparky101-2/autorun360/README.md

 The following is a list of games with fixed camera angles that may also benefit from using this script.

 - Path of Exile (PoE, PoE2)
-- Resident Evil (Remake & Zero)
-- Silent Hill 2 & 3
+- Torchlight III
+- Pillars of Eternity II: Deadfire
+- Pathfinder: Wrath of the Righteous
+- Alienation
+- Victor Vran
 - Baldur’s Gate III
-- Devil May Cry (original trilogy)
-- God of War (PS2 era)
 - Little Nightmares
+- Limbo
 - Inside
-- Limbo
-- Crash Bandicoot (N. Sane Trilogy)
-- Torchlight III
 - Tormented Souls
+- Gauntlet: Slayer Edition​
-- Victor Vran
+- Bastion
-- Alienation
+- The Ascent
+- Pillars of the Earth
+- Disco Elysium – The Final Cut

 ## Final thoughts